AstroCGHA/NCEP-GFS/README.md

 I've used Python ver.
 3.9.x and the python packages mostly used in these notebooks are Cartopy, Matplotlib, MetPy (both 1.3 on Desktop and 1.5 on Laptop), NumPy, and Xarray.
 Make sure you have those!

 ---------------
+As of July 17, 2023

+Major Tweak(s):
+1. Revised the notebook for SRH incorporating and visualizing RM and LM components using Bunkers Internal Dynamics (ID) Method.

 As of July 6, 2023

 Major Tweak(s):